karstenw/loderender/README.md

-loderender renders Loder Runner Levels on C-64 disk images as png files.
+loderender is a Python script that renders [Lode Runner](https://en.wikipedia.org/wiki/Lode_Runner) Levels on C-64 disk images as png files.

-Much of the code for this was ripped out of geosLib [geosLib](https://github.com/karstenw/geosLib)
+This project was a weekend hack.
+The documentation is non-existent and many code lines were ripped out of [geosLib](https://github.com/karstenw/geosLib).

 #### Usage: